zahidurtalukder/FedSRC/README.md

 may avoid such resource waste.
 But, such active client se- lection requires client-level profiling that violates privacy.
 In this paper, we present a novel FL approach, called FedSRC:
-Federated Learning with Self-Regulating Clients, that can save clients’ resources while preserving their anonymity.
-In FedSRC, clients can determine themselves if their local train- ing is favorable to the global model and whether they should participate in an FL round using a lightweight checkpoint based on their test loss on the global model.
-Through com- prehensive evaluations using four datasets, we show that FedSRC can improve global model performance, all the while reducing communication costs by up to 30% and com- putation costs by 55%.
+Federated Learning with Self-Regulating Clients, can save clients’ resources while preserving their anonymity.
+In FedSRC, clients can determine if their local train- ing is favorable to the global model and whether they should participate in an FL round using a lightweight checkpoint based on their test loss on the global model.
+Through comprehensive evaluations using four datasets, we show that FedSRC can improve global model performance, all the while reducing communication costs by up to 30% and computation costs by 55%.

 ## Requirements